CareerCruising/Interview.Test.BE/README.md

 You should

-  - Clone this repo
+  - Fork this repo
-  - Create a branch in your clone
+  - Create a branch in your fork
   - Fix the broken unit test
   - Make sure there is adequate test coverage.
   - Make sure all code is clean and follows best practices